 In 2013, for the first time, we took a camera each instead of just one, and found the freedom and flexibility well worth the extra weight.
 We presently take two Canons, a G15 and a G16.

 We have created a photo album for each of our annual walks.
-Select the album you want to view, then start the slide show by clicking on the first photo (which is the map of the walk), then scroll through by clicking the arrow on the right of each photo.
+Select the album you want to view, start the show by clicking on the first photo (which is the map of the walk), then scroll through by clicking the arrow on the right of each photo.

-A walk from Millau in the south, crossing many of the great west-flowing rivers of France, to the Vienne, which we then followed downstream until it flowed into the Loire.
-We walked a couple of days down the Loire to finish the excursion (142 photos).
+A walk heading north from Millau, crossing many of the great west-flowing rivers of France, to the Vienne, which we then followed downstream until it flowed into the Loire, and finally a couple of days going down the Loire (141 photos).

 A walk dominated by canals – at first in the south, through the Corbières and along the Canal du Midi, then further north, following the Canal of Burgundy, then cutting across to the Canal de Briare, the Loire and finally the Canal de Berry (170 photos).